Justice-Through-Code/spring_2022/lessons/09_bootcamp_dictionaries/09_bootcamp_dictionaries.md

 print(user_account)
 ```

-So, we've updated our balance to `-500.00` by assigning this value to the existing key `'balance'` in `user_account`.
+We've updated our balance to `-500.00` by assigning this value to the existing key `'balance'` in `user_account`.
 When we print out `user_account`, we see our new balance:

 ```console
 {'username': 'pbloom', 'balance': -500.0}